skoleapp/skole-frontend/README.md

 -   Place all global hooks in the `hooks` folder in a file with the same name as the hook.
 -   Use named exports for everything.
 Always re-export functions that are inside a folder from an `index.ts` file.
 -   Whenever you add a new folder in the `src` directory, add it as an absolute path in the `tsconfig.json` file.
+-   Whenever you add a new file/folder in the root directory, please document it in the "What's inside?" section.
 -   Make sure your backend branch is up-to-date when running the GraphQL code gen as it validates the queries and mutations against the backend schemas.
 -   Use [Material UI](https://material-ui.com/) components instead of native HTML elements for consistency, e.g. [Box](https://material-ui.com/components/box/#box) vs `div` and [Typography](https://material-ui.com/components/typography/#typography) vs. `p`-tags.
 -   Use React Context API for all app-level state management.
 Use the `context`-folder as a reference.
 In short, we avoid using reducers for less boilerplate.
 Place the context provider as low as possible in the component tree.